-- 1. These Regulations for the academic year 2022-2023 apply to the teaching, examinations and final assessment of the Bachelor's degree programme International and European Law (CROHO code 56829), hereinafter referred to as the Bachelor's degree programme, and to all students registered in this programme. - 2.
+- 1. These Regulations for the academic year 2023/2024 apply to the teaching, examinations and final assessment of the Bachelor's degree programme International and European Law (CROHO code 56829), hereinafter referred to as the Bachelor's degree programme, and to all students registered in this programme. - 2.
 This Bachelor's degree programme is offered within the Faculty of Law, hereinafter referred to as the Faculty. - 3.
 These Teaching and Examination Regulation also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in the Bachelor's degree programme offered by the Faculty to which these Regulations apply. - 4.
 These Regulations also apply to students enrolled in the degree programme for the purpose of following a Pre-Master's programme as referred to in Article 8.2. - 5.
 These Regulations also apply to the Double Degree Bachelor programme offered by the Faculty of Law with partner universities abroad, i.e.

-a) Double degree of the LLB International and European Law and the LLB Comparative and European Law at the University of Bremen and Carl van Ossietzky University in Oldenburg, Germany, hereinafter referred to as: the Double Degree Bachelor programmes, insofar it concerns courses taken by students at the Faculty of Law in Groningen.
+a) Double degree of the LLB International and European Law and the LLB Comparative and European Law at the Carl van Ossietzky University in Oldenburg, Germany, b) Double degree of the LLB International and European Law and the Sarjana Hukum (SH) degree at Universitas Gadjah Mada in Yogyakarta, Indonesia, hereinafter referred to as: the Double Degree Bachelor programmes, insofar it concerns courses taken by students at the Faculty of Law in Groningen.
 The courses of the Double Degree Bachelor programmes taken by students at the partner university are subject to the Teaching and Examination Regulations of that university.
 The Faculty and the partner university are jointly responsible for the programme and the award of diplomas.